francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-This function create the MyFile object with the file&#x27;s path.
+This function create the MyFile object with the file's path.
 if path = None then return None

 <b>Args:</b>
-            path: The file&#x27;s path.
+            path: The file's path.

 <b>Returns:</b>
             MyFile or None